 - Why we should switch to electric cars?

-- What are the cons of electric cars?
+- What is the disadvantages of electric cars?

 - Should I charge my electric car every night?